 Patti received her B.A. from the University of Notre Dame (1985) and her J.D. from the University of Michigan (1988).
 She also holds an M.A. from the University of San Diego (1995), where she served as an adjunct professor teaching courses in legal ethics and mediation.
 Her past board experience includes the National Conflict Resolution Center.
 She and her family enjoy volunteering with Cat AdopTion Services (CATS), an organization that cares for and places cats rescued from high-kill shelters.

-Prior to joining City National Bank, Ms. Rubio served as a Managing Director and Senior Relationship Manager for First Republic Bank.
-Previously, she also served as a Senior Private Client Manager for both U.S. Bank’s Private Client Reserve and U.S. Trust/Bank of America Wealth Management.
+Prior to joining Umpqua Bank, Ms. Rubio served as Senior Vice President and Senior Private Banker for City National Bank in San Diego.
+Previously, she also served as Managing Director and Senior Relationship Manager for First Republic Bank, and Senior Private Client Manager for U.S. Bank’s Private Client Reserve and U.S. Trust/Bank of America Wealth Management.

 Ms. Rubio is a graduate of the University of San Diego with a B.A. in Business Administration, focusing on International Business, Marketing and Management.
 She also attended the Wharton School of Business and received certificates for the Investment Management and Consultative Selling Programs.
 She has her Series 7 and 66 licenses, Accidental and Health Insurance, Life Insurance and Property & Casualty insurance licenses.

 Ms. Rubio is a member of the San Diego Hispanic Chamber of Commerce and is fluent in the Spanish language.
 Ms. Rubio is proud to be a native San Diegan.

 Dustin Sutton is a Real Estate and Business Development Manager with Meissner Jacquet Commercial Real Estate Services.
 Since joining the firm in 2017, he has played a crucial role in managing commercial real estate and increasing the value of his clients’ real estate portfolios.